lakshmi-yendapalli/CHSH_game_tutorial/README.md

 This repository contains an interactive tutorial on the CHSH game, a quantum experiment that demonstrates how entanglement allows two players to win a cooperative game beyond the limits of classical physics.
 You'll learn the theory behind Bell inequalities, explore classical vs. quantum strategies, and run real quantum circuits — both on a simulator and IBM Quantum hardware.

 ## Repository Structure
-├── Images/ # Figures used in the notebook
+├── CHSH Game.ipynb

-├── CHSH Game.ipynb # Main tutorial notebook
+├── Images

-├── Installation.ipynb # Quick test to verify your environment and IBMQ setup
+├── Installation.ipynb

-├── requirements.txt # For pip-based environment setup
+├── README.md

-├── environment.yaml # For conda-based environment setup
+├── environment.yaml

-├── util.py # Tests to check correctness of exercises in the tutorial notebook
+├── requirements.txt

-└── README.md # This file
+└── util.py

 ## Set up instructions
 Using pip: